crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```

 This will be smaller.
 But it would be major engineering
-work and complexity to manage this format; and we
+work and complexity to manage this format.
-would have invented something
+Already this trivial encoding is something
 similar to [Message Pack](https://msgpack.org/)

 ## Message Pack